 All skaters on the ice have the same ability to accrue fantasy points.
 However, different positions and team styles can create increased opportunities for certain players to produce.
 Below is a breakdown of all skater positions, with stats to start for each.

 When it comes to mid-level and value centers, considering players that are on point streaks or centers who are moving up on their team’s depth chart is a sound strategy.
-The mid-level centers are going to be the players who are generally playing in the middle-six, or 2nd and 3rd line, roles on their teams.
+The mid-level centers are going to be the players who are generally playing in the middle-six, or second and third line, roles on their teams.
 However, it’s important to research which mid-range centers see significant PP time for their team, as that always brings added opportunity.

 STATS TO START

 Points – Because of the scoring update, any player who accumulates three or more points will receive a 3-point bonus.
 So when considering the top options at center, this must be taken into account.
 A good way to identify these centers is by looking at price, fantasy points per game and which players are the hottest.
 It also helps to consider elite centers in prime matchups in which they have a better shot of reaching the 3+ point plateau.
 A good way to find value at the position is by going to an outside source and looking up players who are in a position to skate a lot of ice time, both at even strength and on the power play.

 There are twice as many wingers on any given night as there are centers in the player pool, giving us more of an opportunity to find quality, value-priced options.
 That means on most busy game nights there will be a significant number of impact wingers (high-end and mid-level) that you will be able to choose from, compared to a more limited amount of high-level centers.
 This is why having impact wingers is important.
 Wingers tend to be more shooting oriented, and thus tend to be the top goal-scorers on most teams.